 Rival Parties Fail to Reach Compromise on Govt.
 Restructuring Bill

-Ruling Saenuri Party and the main opposition Democratic United Party passed a couple of revised bills on Tuesday afternoon, but failed to reach a deal on the big one: the new administration's government restructuring bill.
+Deputy floor leaders of the ruling Saenuri Party and the main opposition Democratic United Party met late Monday night, but again failed to reach a deal on the new administration's government restructuring bill.

-The biggest obstacle remains whether to transfer the Korea Communications Commission's licensing power for cable television system operators, to the newly proposed science ministry.
+The biggest obstacle remains whether to transfer the Korea Communications Commission's licensing power for cable television system operators, to the newly proposed Ministry of Future, Creation and Science.

 Reporter : email@example.com